What are Telecommunications Relay Services?

 TRS uses "communications assistants" to facilitate the telephone calls, local and long distance, at no cost to the user, 24 hours a day, 7 days a week.
 There are no restrictions imposed on callers concerning the length, frequency, or nature of their calls.
 A person who is deaf or heard of hearing or has a speech disability, or a person without such a disability, can initiate a call by dialing 7-1-1 to connect to a relay service anywhere in the United States.

-The following are the types of telephone relay services available as of October 2007; as technology advances, newer forms of TRS may become available.
+According to the Federal Communications Commission the following types of of telephone relay services are available; as technology advances, newer forms of TRS may become available.
 The descriptions assume that the caller is a person who is deaf or hard of hearing, or has a speech disability, although a person without a disability may initiate a call.

 Text-to-Voice TTY-based (traditional) TRS: In this type of relay service, the caller and the communication assistant have text telephone devices with a keyboard, but the called person does not.
 The communication assistant reads what the caller has typed to the called person and then types and sends the called person's responses back to the caller using the text telephone.

 Voice Carryover(VCO): ;In this form of relay service available in both traditional TRS and VRS, the caller can speak but is unable to hear.
 The caller speaks to the called person and the communication assistant types or signs the called person's replies to the caller.

 Hearing Carryover(HCO): In this type of relay service, the caller can hear but has difficulty speaking.
 The communication assistant reads the caller's text to the called party.
 The caller then listens to the called party's responses.